AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 See also slide 10 in Trevor's deck.

+If you compare Customer Journey Analytics to BI stacks...

 ## Adobe Experience Platform and CJA

-Adobe Experience Platform (AEP) enables organizations to centralize and standardize customer data and content from any system and apply data science and machine learning to improve the design and delivery of rich, personalized experiences.
+Adobe Experience Platform lets you centralize and standardize customer data and content from any system and apply data science and machine learning to improve the design and delivery of personalized experiences.
+Customer data in the platform is stored as datasets,which consist of a schema and batches of data.
 For more detail on the platform, see [Adobe Experience Platform Architecture Overview](https://www.adobe.io/apis/experienceplatform/home/overview.html).

 ![](assets/cja-capabilities.png)